Sigvert Grubbe House: Architecture

 Strandgade 28 is a gable-fronted townhouse constructed with two storeys over a walk-out basement.
 The five-bays-wide facade is constructed in red brick.
 It was originally crowned by a Dutch gable but it was changed to its current appearance in connection with a renovation in 1817–18.
-The main entrance was at th same time moved from the second bay from the left to the one furthest to the left.
+The main entrance was at the same time moved from the second bay from the left to the one furthest to the left.
 The door is topped by a transom window.
 The gable used to feature a pulley beam but it has been removed.
 The basement entrance in the central bay is topped by a hood mould.
 The plastered facade was changed to undressed brick in connection with a renovation following a bombing in 1943 (during World War II).
 The rear side of the building is plastered and painted white.
 One of the rooms on the first floor features decorations possibly created by the painter Nicolai Abildgaard.

 The former warehouse at Wildersgade 41 is eight bays wide and two storeys tall.
-It is constructed with black-oainted timber framing and undressed yellow brick infills towards the street.
+It is constructed with black-painted timber framing and undressed yellow brick infills towards the street.
 The facade is crowned by a two-bay, gabled wall dormer with an intact pulley beam.
 The building is via a two-storey side wing along the boundary with Wildersgade 43 attached to the half-timbered rear wing.
 The side wing is constructed in brick.

 The eight-bays-wide rear wing separates the two courtyards from each other.
 It is constructed with brown-painted timber framing and plastered, white-painted infills.
 The steep red tile roof is pierced by a tall chimney on the side that faces Strandgade.

 The courtyard closest to Strandgade is separated from the courtyard of Strandgade 30 by a brick wall with an opening.
 It features a Baroque-style, parterre-like garden complex with a sculpture.